sed-inf-u-szeged/DeepWaterFramework/GUIDE.md

 ### Configure a feature assembling method

-As we mentioned earlier, the learning phase of the tasks require a csv file with only numeric data.
-The way you provide this file may vary depending on your goals.
+As we mentioned above, the learning phase of the tasks can accept only csv formatted files with only numeric values as data.

+Here comes into play the option that you can implement your own feature assembler.
+If you have lots of files in the same format, like images, text documents or data with nominal features, you might want to implement a custom feature assembling method, which can process and convert your data into the required format automatically.

 Now we will use our previously "preprocessed" file.
 To do so, click on "add feature assembling config".

 ![add feature assembling config](guide_images/pic_04.png)

+Then select Manual File Input as strategy, which means that nothing will be changed in our file, since we formatted it manually.
+Also we could select our feature assembling method here.

-On the next screen select Manual File Input as strategy, browse the file you prepared previously, and fill in the Label column field with the name of the column that you want to predict on, in our case its "label".
+Browse the file you prepared previously, and fill in the Label column field with the column name that you want to predict.

+If you named the columns according to the tutorial, it's going to be "label".

 ![Feature Assembling form](guide_images/pic_05.png)